hakhan88/php-cli/README.md

-# How to run the cli commant
+# How to run the cli command

-Please cd to root directory and run the following commant `php index.php cli "hello world"`
+Please cd to root directory and run the following command `php index.php cli "hello world"` the "hello world" can be changed to any string of on your preference

 # how to run unit test